-- compiler.py
+- \ compiler.py

 - · Contains Compiler, the class that actually compiles Coconut code.
 Compiler inherits from Grammar in grammar.py to get all of the basic grammatical definitions, then extends them with all of the handlers that depend on the compiler's options (e.g. the current --target).
 Compiler also does pre- and post-processing, including replacing strings with markers (pre-processing) and adding the header (post-processing).

-- grammar.py
+- \ grammar.py

 - · Contains Grammar, the class that specifies Coconut's grammar in PyParsing.
 Coconut performs one-pass compilation by attaching "handlers" to specific grammar objects to transform them into compiled Python. grammar.py contains all basic (non-option-dependent) handlers.

-- header.py
+- \ header.py

 - · Contains getheader, which generates the header at the top of all compiled Coconut files.

-- matching.py
+- \ matching.py

 - · Contains Matcher, which handles the compilation of all Coconut pattern-matching, including match statements, destructuring assignment, and pattern-matching functions.

-- util.py
+- \ util.py

 - · Contains utilities for working with PyParsing objects that are primarily used by grammar.py.

-- templates
+- \ templates

-- · header.py_template
+- header.py\template

 - Template for the main body of Coconut's header; use and formatting of this file is all in header. py.

 - icoconut

-- init.py
+- \ \\init\\.py

 - · Imports everything from icoconut/root.py.

-- main.py
+- \ \\main\\.py

 - · Contains the main entry point for Coconut's Jupyter kernel.

-- root.py
+- \ root.py

-- Contains the implementation of Coconut's Jupyter kernel, made by subclassing the IPython kernel.
+- · Contains the implementation of Coconut's Jupyter kernel, made by subclassing the IPython kernel.

-- stubs

-- coconut.pyi

-- · A MyPy stub file for specifying the type of all the objects defined in Coconut's package header (which is saved as coconut.py).

-- · tests
+- tests

-- init.py
+- \ \\init\\.py

-- Imports everything in main_test.py.
+- · Imports everything in main\test.py.

-- main.py
+- \ \\main\\.py

-- When run, compiles all of the test source code, but does not run any tests.
+- · When run, compiles all of the test source code, but does not run any tests.
 To run the tests, the command make test, or a pytest command to run a specific test, is necessary.

-- main_test.py
+- \ main\test.py

-- Contains TestCase subclasses that run all of the commands for testing the Coconut files in src.
+- · Contains TestCase subclasses that run all of the commands for testing the Coconut files in src.

-- src
+- \ src

-- extras.coco
+- · extras.coco

 - Directly imports and calls functions in the Coconut package, including from convenience.py and icoconut.

-- runnable.coco
+- · runnable.coco

 - · Makes sure the argument --arg was passed when running the file.

-- runner.coco
+- · runner.coco

 - · Runs main from cocotest/agnostic/main.py.

-- cocotest
+- · cocotest

 - · Note: Files in the folders below all get compiled into the top-level cocotest directory.
 The folders are only for differentiating what files to compile on what Python version.

 - · agnostic

-- · init.coco
+- · \\init\\.coco

 - · Contains a docstring that main.coco asserts exists.

 - · main.coco

 - · Contains the main test entry point as well as many simple, one-line tests.

 - · specific.coco

 - Tests to be run only on a specific Python version, but not necessarily only under a specific

--target.
+--target.

 - · suite.coco

 - · Tests objects defined in util.coco.

 - · tutorial.coco

 - · Tests all the examples in TUTORIAL.md.

 - · util.coco

 - · Contains objects used in suite.coco.

 - · python2

-- · py2_test.coco
+- py2\test.coco

 - · Tests to be run only on Python 2 with --target 2.

 - · python3

-- py3_test.coco
+- · py3\test.coco

-- · Tests to be run only on Python 3 with -- target 3.
+- Tests to be run only on Python 3 with -- target 3.

 - · python35

-- · py35_test.coco
+- py35\test.coco

-- Tests to be run only on Python 3.5 with --target 3.5.
+- · Tests to be run only on Python 3.5 with --target 3.5.

 - · python36

+- · py36\test.coco

+- Tests to be run only on Python 3.6 with --target 3.6.